-Why would you quote someone that doesn’t even know you?
+Why would you quote others that don’t even know you?
 Are you sure they said that?
-When did they state that and have they changed their minds since then?
+When did they in fact say that and have they changed their minds since then?

 These were questions I asked myself after quoting someone else… as I later questioned the reliability of the source.

-I started thinking to myself, if I want to make a statement with absolute certainty of the source, I should be quoting myself, not someone else.
+I then thought to myself, if I want to make a statement with absolute certainty of the source, I should be quoting myself, not someone else.

 “The quote yourself initiative is just that, quote yourself.
 You yourself take ownership of what you say.
-You can change your mind later too, for that you yourself can justify and explain your reasons for doing so.”Juan Carlos Aguirre
+You can change your mind too later, for that you yourself can justify and explain your reasons for doing so.”Juan Carlos Aguirre

-Not Preferred, Currently Living: We have all seen it, someone famous says something and later they contradict themselves.
+Not Preferred, Quoting Currently Living People: We have all seen it, someone famous says something and later they contradict themselves.
 This is particular of those that enjoy the spotlight, especially professional athletes, actors, artists, musicians, and politicians.
-It is best not to quote these people at all due to their volatility, unless you want to tarnish your own credibility when that person changes their mind.
+It is best not to quote these people at all due to their volatility, unless you want to tarnish your own reliability when that person changes their mind.